 Maybe it is time the song got a ‘proper’ recording.
 As Paddy says in the liner notes on the back of the 12” single, ‘You might think you can do better – be my guest.
 I like cover versions.’
 But he also advises: ‘Don’t spend too long on the demo’…

-Watching ‘TFI’ got me thinking about music on TV in the ’80s.
 My favourite music show still is and probably always will be ‘The Tube’, which ran on Friday nights between 1982 and 1987 and was presented mainly by Jools Holland and Paula Yates.
-Though Jools has found his niche presenting the very successful ‘Later…’ series for BBC1, I preferred the more youthful, risky, ‘uncut’ Jools of The Tube (who was given a hefty slap on the wrist when he famously trailed the show one week by saying people who watched it were ‘groovy fuckers’!).
-And he had a good chemistry with the intelligent, funny and sexy Paula.
+Though Jools has found his niche presenting the very successful ‘Later…’ series for BBC1, I preferred the more youthful, risky, ‘uncut’ Holland (who was given a hefty slap on the wrist when he famously trailed the show one week by saying people who watched it were ‘groovy f***ers’!) and he had a great chemistry with the intelligent, funny and sexy Paula.